bcgov/NotifyBC/docs/docs/getting-started/overview.md

 #### static tokens

-_NotifyBC_ recognizes following case-insensitive static tokens in push notification or subscription messages.
+_NotifyBC_ recognizes following case-insensitive static tokens in push notification or subscription message body or subject.
 They are replaced when sending the message

 - {subscription_confirmation_url}
 - {subscription_confirmation_code}